Sondre071/PowerShell-Utility-Modules/README.md

 ### LLM

 - Capable of sending prompts to OpenRouter, provided you supply your own api key.
-- Initiated by simply typing 'LLM'.
+- Initiated by simply typing 'OR'.

 ### Actions